Adjust below example based on audience

 If you use VSCode or Positron for your IDE, by navigating to a folder on your computer, it will automatically initialize a project-like environment.

-asar revolves around 4 primary functions, but contains a variety of support functions that help make the template.
-While most of them are accessible to the user, they would not perform helpful functions for them.
-We will be going over the following functions:
+{asar} revolves around a few primary functions and contains several support functions that help make the template.
+While most are accessible to the user, they would not perform helpful functions for them.
+Today, we will focus on the following functions:

 ** Time to browse documentation? or show info from site? **